How Disciplined Will You Be in the Next Downturn?

 While the best investment strategy is typically to stay invested, some people could find the stress simply to be too much to bear.
 If you think you might make an extreme decision—such as moving to 100% bonds—if the drawdown continues, then it’s ok to reduce your risk temporarily.
 Adjust from 90% stocks to 60% stocks, for example, for a 60-day period.
 Make sure you set a reminder to revisit your portfolio at that point.
 While we don’t believe it will improve your performance from a ‘cold’ view, it may mean you’ll be less likely to make an emotional decision and have a higher return per nights lost in sleep.

 Take a vacation from your portfolio: My own research has shown that people are more likely to monitor portfolios during volatile periods.
 The only problem is that the more you monitor, the riskier your portfolio will seem to you.
 A better strategy is to login less during volatile periods—a strategy successful investors with higher emotions do follow.
 Sometimes, it pays to be the ostrich.

 Have a friend with a cool head?
 Sure you do.
-Message us through the Betterment app for access to a licensed expert.
+Contact us and our Customer Support Team can walk through your concerns with you.
 While Betterment is all about efficiency, we know there’s no replacement for a human conversation.
 And we love talking to you.
 Seriously.